dan-kruk/pyselenium/readme.md

 and install `setup-x86_64.exe -q -P nc,wget,vim,git,subversion,openssh`

-The above `hub` script and some demo test ruller scripts are shell scripts.
+The above `hub` script and some demo test runner scripts are shell scripts.

-You may do it (script runners) your way as well
+You may do it - script runners etc, some other funny way

 ---